Mount Whitney Fish Hatchery: Proposed closure

 In 1996, the California Department of Fish and Game proposed closing the hatchery due to budget cuts.
-Local and statewide opposition to the closure developed, and instead, a plan was approved to save the facility in order to "provide the public with an interpretation of the historical significance of the hatchery, knowledge of the hatchery's function and an understanding of our natural resources".
+Local and statewide opposition to the closure developed, and a plan was approved to save the facility in order to "provide the public with an interpretation of the historical significance of the hatchery, knowledge of the hatchery's function and an understanding of our natural resources".
 Legislation was passed designating the "Friends of the Mt.
 Whitney Fish Hatchery" as a private group authorized to lease part of the hatchery in order to maintain and preserve it, in coordination with the State Office of Historic Preservation.

 Wildfire and mudslide

 On July 5, 2007, a 55000 acre wildfire burned upstream to the west of the Mount Whitney Fish Hatchery.
-As a result, a year later, on July 12, 2008, a heavy thunderstorm caused a massive mudslide in the fire-scarred Oak Creek watershed that swept downstream, severely damaging the ponds and water supplies of the hatchery, as well as two employee housing units.
+A year later on July 12, 2008, a heavy thunderstorm caused a massive mudslide in the fire-scarred Oak Creek watershed that swept downstream, severely damaging the ponds and water supplies of the hatchery, as well as two employee housing units.
 The main building escaped major damage.
 The Friends of the Mt.
 Whitney Fish Hatchery organized restoration work that allowed the interpretive center and display pond to re-open on May 30, 2009.
-However, the future of full-scale hatchery production is uncertain.

 The first group of fish to come out of the hatchery in three years were planted in Diaz Lake, and a Kids Fishing Day was held in May, 2010.
-An expanded interpretive center is in the planning stages.
+An expanded interpretive center was planned.

+Land transfer to California tribe

+On November 29, 2023, the California Department of Fish and Wildlife (CDFW) announced that more than 40 acres of the Mount Whitney Fish Hatchery land will be transferred to Fort Independence Indian Community.
+This is the first ever land transfer by CDFW to a California tribe.
+The no-cost transfer, to be completed early 2024, was approved the prior week by the Wildlife Conservation Board following years of discussion.

+The land includes the fish hatchery structures and native habitat.
+CDFW Director Charlton H. Bonham noted that the land transfer "honors Governor Newsom’s Executive Order encouraging the transfer of excess lands to California Native American tribes and it is a Nature Based Solution that contributes to the goals of 30x30.”

+Indigenous Paiute members settled in the area since time immemorial, and Tribal Chairman Carl Dahlberg responded to the land transfer announcement saying, "This property is inextricably intwined into who we are as Paiute people and we hope to bring this knowledge and history back to the community through the preservation of the Mount Whitney Fish Hatchery.”